 Eventually, Audrey joined the staffs of other weekly and daily newspapers in Minnesota.
 She also established permanent residence in Faribault with her husband, Randy, where she has lived in the same house since 1984.

-After taking time off to raise her three children (she’s an empty nester now), Audrey returned to writing.
-Her work has since been published in poetry anthologies, devotionals, two books, magazines, newspapers, on billboards and in greeting cards.
+After taking time off to raise her three children (she’s an empty nester now and a grandma), Audrey returned to writing.
+Her work has since been published in poetry anthologies, devotionals, two books, magazines, newspapers, on billboards, on signs along recreational trails and in greeting cards.
 She is also passionate about blogging and photography.

 When she isn’t writing, Audrey loves to read and has achieved a childhood dream of living near a library, only blocks from her house.
 Her hometown still doesn’t have a public library.
 But thanks to the efforts of Audrey, several Vesta residents and the co-founder of the Little Free Library, Vesta now has a LFL.
 The library was established in July 2012 outside the community cafe, where the manager has filled the cafe with shelves full of donated books.